 Is It Safe To Boil A Can Of Condensed Milk?

-You will notice that half of these recipes below will require you to boil a sealed can of condensed milk.
+You will notice that half of the recipes below will require you to boil a sealed can of condensed milk.
 As long as you follow a few simple steps, you will avoid any unnecessary and messy incidents, and boiling an unopened can of condensed milk will be completely safe.

 I know what you’re thinking.
 Explosions!?
-But these are tried and tested ways to make caramel, and some people even argue that boiling condensed milk in the sealed can is the best way to do it.
+But these are tried and tested ways to make caramel, and some people even argue that boiling condensed milk in a sealed can is the best way to do it.

 If you follow these steps, you won’t be scrubbing any wayward caramel off the walls.

-• Thoroughly check the can is not damaged in any way before beginning.
+- Thoroughly check the can is not damaged in any way before beginning.

-• Always make sure that the can is completely covered with water throughout the whole duration of boiling.
+- Always make sure that the can is completely covered with water throughout the whole duration of boiling.
 This will prevent the can from getting too hot and exploding, as water acts as a temperature-controlled buffer.

-• Make sure to check regularly and top up any water that has evaporated.
+- Make sure to check regularly and top up any water that has evaporated.

-• Do not open the can until it has thoroughly cooled to room temperature; otherwise, the hot sauce will shoot out when you open the lid.
+- Do not open the can until it has thoroughly cooled to room temperature; otherwise, the hot sauce will shoot out when you open the lid.

-Disclaimer Few of my readers have reported a leakage or popping of the closed metal tin while heating.
+Disclaimer: A few of my readers have reported a leakage or popping of the closed metal tin while heating.
 Because I don’t know the full details of the cooking methods used, I can not comment.
 Nevertheless, the utmost care should be taken when cooking something at a high temperature for long periods.

 How Long Does It Take To Turn Condensed Milk Into Caramel?

 This entirely depends on what cooking method you are using.
-For instance, using a microwave or pressure cooker requires proximally 15-45 minutes of cooking time.
+For instance, using a microwave or pressure cooker requires approximately 15-45 minutes of cooking time.
 But using a slow cooker or boiling a sealed can of condensed milk on a stovetop can take anywhere between 2-10 hours.

 I will take you through each technique, as well as the pros and cons of each method down below.